 Industry accounts for about 52% of India's total final energy consumption while the energy sector contributes to around 75% of total GHG emissions.
 BEE estimates that about 11-16% of the energy in the Industry sector can be saved through improved energy efficiency resulting in substantial economic, social, and environmental benefits.
 Perform, Achieve and Trade (PAT) is an ambitious program developed and implemented by the BEE since 2012 to drive industrial energy efficiency.
-Under PAT, certain consumers from industry and service sectors whose annual energy consumption levels exceed a specific threshold get individual energy efficiency targets.
+Under PAT, certain consumers from industry and service sectors whose annual energy consumption levels exceed a specific threshold get individual energy efficiency improvement targets.
 These Designated Consumers (DCs) are required to meet the targets in a cycle of three years.
-The targets are in terms of the specific energy consumption (SEC) i.e. the energy consumed per unit of production in case of demand side sectors.
+The targets are in terms of the specific energy consumption (SEC) i.e., the energy consumed per unit of production in case of demand side sectors.
 For the supply side sectors, the targets are given as reduction in the net heat rate (for thermal power plants), Transmission and Distribution (T&D) losses (for DISCOMs) and thermal energy consumed to produce a barrel of oil (for petroleum refinery).
 Individual targets are assigned to each DC to reduce its SEC compared to that in a baseline year.
 DCs are required to submit their action plans and annual energy consumption reports to BEE.
 At the end of three years, DCs are required to submit a performance evaluation audit report by an accredited energy auditor empanelled by BEE.
 State Designated Agencies verify the audit reports and submit them with comments to BEE.
 BEE then further verifies these reports and recommends to MoP on issuance of Energy Saving Certificates (ESCerts).

 ESCerts are issued to those DCs who exceed their targets after verification by accredited energy auditors.
 One ESCert is equivalent to one metric tonne of oil equivalent (toe) energy saved by the DC over and above its target as per the baseline year production.
 The DCs that do not meet the target are required to buy ESCerts equivalent to the additional energy consumed over and above their target as per the baseline year production.
-These ESCerts are electronic tradable instruments and can be traded on Indian Energy Exchange (IEX) or Power Exchange India Limited (PXIL) in the designated period.
+These ESCerts are electronic tradable instruments and can be traded on Indian Energy Exchange (IEX), Power Exchange India Limited (PXIL) or Hindustan Power Exchange Limited (HPX) in the designated period.
 DCs have two and a half years after the end of the target year to submit the compliance by showing proof of purchase of mandated ESCerts.
 PAT rules impose significant penalties for those who do not purchase the equivalent ESCerts to account for their deficit from the targets.
 New targets are issued to the DCs after the end of each cycle.
-Seven PAT cycles have been rolled out so far.
+Eight PAT cycles have been rolled out so far (eighth cycle notification was issued on 27th June 2023).
 The first two cycles were notified sequentially after completion of each cycle of three years.
 PAT III onwards, the rollout has been happening on an annual basis with new DCs and new sectors being added in some cycles.
 The cycle duration continues to be of three years with no interim targets.
-As of date, PAT covers 1212 DCs from 13 sectors.
+As of date, PAT covers 1343 DCs from 13 sectors.
 BEE estimates that the first three PAT cycles have saved about 8.67, 14.08, and 1.75 Mtoe respectively in their target years.
+In addition, 13 new sectors have been recently added under PAT, as per a notification by BEE dated 6th June 2023.